moagrius/Spatula/README.md

 > ButterKnives are infinitely sharper than Spatulas...

-# Why?
 We all love Square's stuff, but ButterKnife started taking itself too seriously when it demanded 4 lines and a plugin in my module's gradle.

-# How?
-Super simple...
+Thus, Spatula - a super simple runtime annotation processor for binding Views, OnClickListeners, and click methods.
+Spatula is intended to be super simple, super lightweight, super easy to use or modify, and super easy to read.
+It's not trying to solve the most important problems, and it's not the most performant version of this functionality.

+## Usage
 There are 2 binding annoations, both take a resource ID:
 ```
 @BindView(R.id.whatever)
 @OnClick(R.id.whater)